-Researcher Development Initiative in Quantitative Statistical Methods
+Researcher Development Initiative in Quantitative Methods

-These workshops are designed to address the needs of academic staff and postgraduate students who operate at the cutting-edge of methodology in Latent Variable Analysis and Structural Equation Modelling .
+These workshops are designed to address the needs of research staff and postgraduate students who operate at the cutting-edge of methodology in Latent Variable Analysis and Structural Equation Modelling .
 Most of our workshops use Mplus or the open-source statistical language R. We have a variety of courses, ranging from those for absolute beginners with no or little prior knowledge of either language, to more advanced courses addressing particular analytic methods.
-These include:
+These may include:

 - General Structural Equation Modelling (including mediation and moderation)